-(1) HTF Rental Program (\$2,759,771 HTF award and \$10 Program Income with loans to developers to increase the supply of affordable rental housing through new construction, acquisition, and/or rehabilitation of rental housing units for extremely low- and very low-income populations.
+(1) HTF Rental Program (\$2,830,359 HTF award and \$10 Program Income with loans to developers to increase the supply of affordable rental housing through new construction, acquisition, and/or rehabilitation of rental housing units for extremely low- and very low-income populations.
+The HTF Rental Program is estimated to support the production of 24 total units (12 new construction units and 12 rehabilitation of existing units).